apache/arrow/docs/source/developers/guide/step_by_step/pr_lifecycle.rst

 can comment on the proposed solution.

-To create a general comment navigate to the **Conversation** tab of you pull request and start writing in the comment box at the bottom of the page.
+To create a general comment navigate to the **Conversation** tab of your pull request and start writing in the comment box at the bottom of the page.

 You can also comment on a section of the file to point out something